Acholi people: Location

 It encompasses about 28,500 km2 (11,000 square miles) near the Uganda-Sudan border.

-Its current population is estimated to be around 2.155,000 individuals, or six percent of the total national population.
-While Acholi also lives north of the South Sudanese border, the Sudanese Acholi are often excluded from the political meaning of the term "Acholiland".
+Its current population is estimated to be around 2,155,000 individuals, or six percent of the total national population.
+While Acholi also live north of the South Sudanese borders, the Sudanese Acholi are often excluded from the political meaning of the term "Acholiland".

 The word 'Acholi' is a misnomer that became adopted for convenience over the years.
 It refers to people known locally as Luo Gang.
-That is why the Lango neighbours refer to the Acholi as Ugangi, meaning people of the home.
+That is why the Lango neighbors refer to the Acholi as Ugangi, meaning people of the home.